alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 **Action Items for Monitoring Potential Bad Things**

-  * Identify the resources in each layer of your stack that can fill-up / overflow.
+  * Identify the resources in each layer of your stack that can fill-up / overflow;
   * Understand the tipping point of each resource.
-A "full" CPU might not be 100% - a process could show meaningful degradation at a level below that.
+A "full" CPU might not be 100% - a process could show meaningful degradation at a level below that;
   * Understand the consequences of an overflow.
-We can't overstate how many hours we've spent tracking down a mysterious process crash to discover a full disk as the culprit.
+We can't overstate how many hours we've spent tracking down a mysterious process crash to discover a full disk as the culprit; and
   * Set alerts that will fire before the tipping point is reached.
 For instance, the library we use internally for rate limiting emits a log message whenever a limiter reaches 70% of the cutoff threshold.

 Any form of storage can fill up.
 Monitor unused memory on each server, free space in each garbage-collected heap, available space on each disk volume, and slack in each fixed-size buffer, queue, or storage pool.